mjakeman/kemu-kupu/wiki/mjak923-log.md

 complex transition allows the score to come up first, and then fade away as the results table shows.
 I made most controls either "Pick on Bounds" or "Mouse Transparent" so as much of the background is clickable as possible.

+## 18 October
+### Meeting
+Next project team meeting [(minutes)](minutes-18-10-21.md).
+Started preparation for project submission and our competition demo.

+### Tasks
+The first addition was a new view, intended for the competition.
+This view should say "Vote for Team 27" and have confetti particles in the background similar to fireworks.
+I created a new hyperlink in the bottom right corner of the main menu and linked it to a new view called 'Vote'.